 Disadvantages of floating foundation:

-- It is very difficult to change home systems such as plumbing and electricity & more.
+- It is very difficult to change home systems such as plumbing, electricity & more.

 - Future problems with plumbing drains may require digging into concrete.